 Socratic Reasoning and Personal Facts

-The rational, intellectual explanation does not seem to manage the intricate historical felt sense piece of the problem, however.
-People feel better when they believe that they are not a totally depressed person at the moment of rational challenge.
+The rational, intellectual explanation does not seem to manage the intricacy of the historical and sensory pieces of the problem, however.
+At the moment of rational challenge, people feel better when they believe that they are not a totally depressed person.
 But the next time they feel sad, if they have been feeling sad for a while, they will go down the old road of habit very quickly.

 Mindful Approach to Personal Facts

-A mindfulness approach would see the idea of one’s whole self being depressed as a person’s belief or construct, as well, that is presenting as fact.
-But in actuality is not reflecting reality at this moment because this belief is a mental construct, simply the result of the way in which the mind learns.
-It would note that the self is infinitely larger than the elements of this construct and that the construct also includes a sophisticated interaction between mind and body.
+A mindfulness approach would understand the idea of one’s whole self being depressed as a person’s belief which is presenting as a fact.
+But that is not the reality.
+It is a mental construct, the result of a mind’s energy-efficient but reductive learning process.
+Mindfulness understands the self to be infinitely larger than the elements of this mental construct, and to be connected to the sophisticated interactions between mind and body.

 Thinking, Sensing, Feeling Cycle